TheBastionBot/BastionDocs/run/run-on-docker.md

 # Run on Docker

-To function properly, Bastion needs a the following at the least:
+To function properly, Bastion needs the following at the least:
 Bot Token
 Owner ID
 MongoDB Connection URI